 Other factors that can contribute to bleeding gums are:

 According to the AAP, about 3 out of 4 people suffer with some form of bleeding gums.
 Because of improper dental hygiene, the slow progression of the disease of the gums can further deteriorate the bone supporting the teeth.
 This condition known as periodontal disease can be prevented.
 The goal is to stop disease progression.
 Proper oral health care is paramount.

 Bleeding gums can also be an indicator of underlying medical problems.
 Diabetes is not only a risk factor for gum disease, but untreated gum disease may make diabetes worse.
 Some people can have a potential association between gum disease and other serious health conditions too, such as heart disease and stroke.
 Patients with poor oral health can have an inflammatory process that affects the entire body.

 The Importance of Proper Oral Hygiene

 Proper oral hygiene is very important in improving not only the gums, but an important issue for chronic health conditions too.
 Dental professionals should stress good daily dental health habits like brushing twice a day and daily flossing.
 Flossing will prevent plaque from building up in between the teeth, where the toothbrush cannot reach.
 The proper utilization of a soft toothbrush, along with correct usage of dental floss, is of utmost importance.
 Procedures such as professional dental cleanings twice a year, daily oral health habits like brushing and flossing, along with an antibacterial rinse, can help to keep gingivitis from forming.

-To maintain a healthy smile, use proper oral hygiene care, along with Colgate Total toothpaste, patients will achieve the best possible outcome for their optimal oral health.
+To maintain a healthy smile, use proper oral hygiene care, along with a suitable toothpaste, patients will achieve the best possible outcome for their optimal oral health.